Relec Electronics Ltd Terms and Conditions

 11.2.5. any advice, or other assistance in relation to the selection of the Goods by the Customer.

 11.3.
-The Customer should insure against any risk not accepted by the Supplier and particularly ensure that such policy covers any additional value in excess of the limitation
+The Customer should insure against any risk not accepted by the Supplier and particularly ensure that such policy covers any additional value in excess of the limitation set out in clause 11.2.2.

 11.4.
 The parties agree that without the limitations of liability in clause 6 and clause 11 the Supplier would not have agreed to the price or terms and conditions of this Contract.